dadrian/tldr.fail/index.md

-The migration to postquantum cryptography is being held back by buggy servers that do not correctly implement TLS.
-These servers reject connections that use postquantum-secure cryptography, instead of negotiating classical cryptography if they do not support the experiment postquantum algorithms.
+The migration to post-quantum cryptography is being held back by buggy servers that do not correctly implement TLS.
+These servers reject connections that use post-quantum-secure cryptography, instead of negotiating classical cryptography if they do not support the experiment post-quantum algorithms.

 ## What is the bug?